Preventive Care or Medical Care? Learn the Difference

 Our qualified health plans cover most preventive health care services with no out-of-pocket costs when you go to your primary care provider or medical group (for HMOs) or a doctor or medical center in your plan’s network (non-HMO plans).
 You pay no copay or coinsurance even if you haven’t met your deductible.

 You can find complete details of the preventive services your plan covers in your benefit book.
 To make sure a doctor or clinic is in your plan’s network, use our Provider Finder® tool.
-Log in to Blue Access for MembersSM (BAMSMand click Find Care to access Provider Finder.
+Log in to Blue Access for MembersSM and click My Health in the top navigation.
+Then click Find Care to find a provider in your plan's network.

-Sources: National Center for Chronic Disease Prevention and Health Promotion (NCCDPHP)leaving site icon Centers for Disease Control and Prevention (CDC), 2023; Health and Economic Costs of Chronic Diseasesleaving site icon CDC, 2023
+Sources: National Center for Chronic Disease Prevention and Health Promotion, leaving site icon Centers for Disease Control and Prevention; Fast Facts: Health and Economic Costs of Chronic Diseases, leaving site icon CDC, 2024; About Chronic Diseases, leaving site icon CDC, 2024